etk7pq/budget-analyzer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits

-This project uses the Flask framework (https://flask.palletsprojects.com/), the Python Docker image (https://hub.docker.com/_/python), and synthetic sample expense data created for demonstration purposes.
+This project uses the Flask framework (https://flask.palletsprojects.com/), the Python Docker image (https://hub.docker.com/_/python), the Render Cloud Application(https://render.com/) and synthetic sample expense data created for demonstration purposes.